maxjerdee/matrix-count/README.md

-The package can then be used to evaluate rapid analytic estimates of these counting problems, to sample from the space of such matrices, and to converge to the exact count of matrices.
+The package can then be used to evaluate rapid analytic estimates of these counting problems, to sample from the space of such matrices, and to converge to the exact number of these matrices.

 ```python
 # Margin of a 8x8 symmetric non-negative integer matrix with even diagonal entries